octopus2023-inc/agenthub/README.md

 # Agent Hub
-Publish your agents and benchmark them against a public leaderboard of complex tasks.
+Publish your agents and benchmark them against a public leaderboard of complex tasks. [coming soon]